wolfmanjm/kivy-smoothie-host/README.md

     python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade git+https://github.com/kivy/kivy.git@1.11.1

-This installs a known working version of kivy using the version of python found on debian stretch (and rasbian stretch).
+This installs a known working version of kivy using the version of python found on debian stretch and buster.

 On an rpi3b+ (and better) it seems the double tap time needs to be increased to be usable..